LTL-Based Non-Markovian Inverse Reinforcement Learning: Occam's Razor for LTL

-\end{itemize} If $w \models \varphi$ then $V(\varphi,w)$ is non-zero.
-The valuation scheme is parameterized by two discount factors $r$ and $\discount$.
 For the literals, we assign valuation zero or one if the word satisfies the literals or not.
 We interpret conjunction as multiplication, which implies we need both subformulae to do well on the word.
 We interpret disjunction as an addition, which implies we give a high score to the formula if any of the two subformulae does well on the word.
 Our interpretation of $\globally \varphi$ computes the discounted sum of the value of $\varphi$ at each position of the word.
-After each letter, we apply a discount of $r$, where $0< r < 1$.
+To reduce the weight of a letter appearing further in the word, we apply the temporal discount of $0 < \arrr < 1$.
 Our interpretation of $\finally \varphi$ computes the discounted score of $\varphi$ at the earliest position where $\varphi$ has a non-zero score.
-We also apply a discount factor $\discount$ each time we build a more complex formula, where $0 < \discount < 1$.
-For example, consider the formula $\varphi=\finally q$ for $p, q \in \prop$ and the word $w=\{p\}\{p,r\}\{p\}\{p,s\}\{p\}\{p\}\{p,q\}(\{r\}\{q\})^*$.
+We apply the nesting $0 < \discount < 1$ each time we construct a more complex formula, i.e. we go deeper in the nested structure of the LTL formula.
+The discount values $\discount$ and $\arrr$ are parameters defined by the user to control nesting complexity and temporal complexity. \begin{example} Consider the formula $\varphi=\finally q$ for $p, q \in \prop$ and the word $w=\{p\}\{p,r\}\{p\}\{p,s\}\{p\}\{p\}\{p,q\}(\{r\}\{q\})^*$.
 Then $q$ holds for the first time at the position $t=7$, and for all $t' < t$, $q$ is not present in $w$.
-Thus, $V(q,w[7:])=1$, making $V(\varphi, w)=\discount\cdot r^{7}\cdot 1$.
-In other words, we assign non-zero scores only for satisfiable formulas.
+Thus, $V(q,w[7:])=1$, making $V(\varphi, w)=\discount\arrr^{7}$.
+Note that our valuation assigns non-zero scores only for satisfiable formulas. \end{example}